charmed-kubernetes/cluster-api-provider-juju/README.md

 sshuttle -r ubuntu@<control-plane-IP> <svc-IP> --ssh-cmd 'ssh -i ~/.local/share/juju/ssh/juju_id_rsa'
 ```

 Note that the first IP after the `@` is the IP of the Kubernetes-Control-Plane application as shown by running `juju status`.
-The second IP should be the IP of the controller service obtained above.
+The second IP should be the cluster IP of the controller service obtained above.

 3. Add the controller using the registration string: